Foyer Lighting Tips

 Learn more at How to Get the Right Size Light.

 Generally, more light is needed in the foyer because of its large space.
 You definitely need enough light to see the room when you first enter the house, especially at night.
 Be sure that you provide plenty of light in this area, but not all from the same fixture, or you will get an unpleasant glare.

 To achieve the absolute best results, always apply the lighting layer method to your foyer lighting.
 Think about where you need light the most: how about a pair of wall sconces up the stairway for an added measure of safety or a stylish lamp against a wall to draw attention to your favorite portrait?
-See the photo at right for another idea--step lights, generally used outdoors, are brought inside to provide a different way to illuminate a stairway.
+Step lights, generally used outdoors, are sometimes brought inside for a different way to illuminate a stairway.